VenkatramanG45/Local-Route-Passenger-Forecasting/README.md

 - `Task.ipynb`: The Jupyter notebook with the entire analysis and forecasting implementation.
 - `Dataset.csv`: The CSV file containing the forecasted results.
 - `Public_Transport_Passenger_Analysis.pdf`: Basic Insights and Idea from Dataset
 - `requirements.txt`: Python libraries used
+- `.Algorithm_Report.pdf`: Details of algorithm  used

 # Local Route Passenger Journey Forecast